Achieving recognition as an HEA Principal Fellow was a deeply satisfying and quite profound moment in my career.

 Should every teacher in higher education apply for relevant levels of Fellowship – absolutely!

-I am Associate Dean Learning Quality and Innovation in the Faculty of Health and Medical Sciences, a Paediatrician, and Deputy chair of the University of Adelaide Academic Board.
-I have held a number of key national leadership appointments in higher education especially related to academic standards and governance.
+Dr Maree O’Keefe is an Associate Dean Learning Quality and Innovation in the Faculty of Health and Medical Sciences, a Paediatrician, and Deputy chair of the University of Adelaide Academic Board.
+She has held a number of key national leadership appointments in higher education especially related to academic standards and governance.